kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Summary

 This KEP is an extended use case from the partitionable device [KEP-4815: DRA: Add support for partitionable devices](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/4815-dra-partitionable-devices).
-The enhancement enables a shared device allocation with consumable capacity values.
-A shared device can be allocated to more than one resource claim with per-device resource requests.
+The enhancement introduces a `shared` property to allow allocating device to more than a single claim.
+Additionally, a `consumable` property is added to the device capacity.
+With `consumable` field, the shared device can guarantee the total amount of per-device resource sharing among multiple claims is under the defined capacity.

 ## Motivation